DIYmasks/diymasks.github.io/index.md

 Also note: the elastic cord we used is suboptimal for the job and it is not suitable for ear loops becasuse it is too wide and too stong (not stretchy enough).
 Ideally you'd have some more stretchable and loose elastic cord, of the type found on real face masks.
 [This](https://www.amazon.co.uk/White-Elastic-Earloop-Strap-Sewing/dp/B086MYP5YT/) would have been a better option, but, as you'd expect, it is backordered.
 As demonstrated in the video, ear loops can be made with office rubber bands as well.

-Also note: this is not necessarily the best type of mask you could make, especially if you are only making a small number of them.
+Also note: this is not necessarily the best type of mask you could make, because a masks with ear loops is a better option.
+Additionally, if you are only making a small number of them, then you would be wasting a lot of pads...

 ## FAQ